NahuelMuller/ed3-workspace/README.md

 # ed3-workspace
-MCUXpresso workspace for Electronica Digital 3
+## MCUXpresso workspace for Electronica Digital 3
+Work in progress...